alexreardon/memoize-one/README.md

 The default equality function is a shallow equal check of all arguments (each argument is compared with `===`).
 The default equality function is not used if the `length` of the arguments changes.
 It is up to you if you want to return `false` in your `isEqual` check if the `length` of the arrays is different.

+Your equality function needs to compare `Arrays`.
+The `newArgs` array will be a new reference every time so a simple `newArgs === lastArgs` will always return `false`.

 Equality functions are only called if the `this` context of the function has not changed (see below).

-Here is an example that uses a deep equal check
+Here is an example that uses a deep equal equality check

 ```js
 import memoizeOne from 'memoize-one';